hobbyquaker/node-movehub/README.md

 <a name="Boost+event_scanning"></a>

 ### "scanning"
-reports when noble is starts/stops to scan for BLE devices
+reports `true`/`false` when noble starts/stops to scan for BLE devices

 **Kind**: event emitted by [<code>Boost</code>](#Boost)
 <a name="Boost+event_hub-found"></a>

 ### "hub-found"
+Fires when a Move Hub is found

 **Kind**: event emitted by [<code>Boost</code>](#Boost)
 **Properties**